Beacon Media + Marketing was awarded Best Logo, Best Marketing Campaign, and Best Website in the AMA Alaska Chapter Prism Awards!

 Step 1: Brainstorm Your Mental Health Website Goals

-Before you get too deep into the creative process, the first step to identifying how your website design could improve is by re-evaluating your website’s goals.
-Consider what you like or don’t like about your current website design.
-Identify who your ideal client is and evaluate if your current website would appeal to them.
+Before diving into the creative process, re-evaluate your website’s goals.
+Consider what works or doesn’t work on your current website design.
+Identify who your ideal client is and evaluate if your current website appeals to them.

-When we start a new website design, we often ask clients the following questions:
+At Beacon, when kicking off a new web design, we ask clients the following questions:

 • Do you have a plan for growth?
 Where would you like to see your mental health clinic in 5, 10, or even 20 years?

-• What is the goal for this website design and how does it fit in with your plan for growth?
+• What’s your goal for this website design?
+How does it fit in with growth plan?

-• Do you have any examples of websites you like and what are they?
+• Do you have any examples of websites you like?
+What are they?
+And what do you like about those sites?

-• Do you have a brand (logo, colors, fonts, and other visual assets) that can be used in this website design?
+• Do you have an existing branding package (logo, colors, fonts, and other visual assets) that we can utilize in this design?

-The goal of answering these questions is to come out with a list of must-have website features and objectives for your new website design.
+The goal of answering these questions?
+Create a must-have features and objectives roadmap for your new website design to help you stay on track.

 Step 2: Outline Your Website Design

-After discussing the big-picture vision for your website design, it is time to start getting into the nitty-gritty details.
+After discussing the big-picture vision with your team and creating your roadmap, it’s time to talk details.

-A site map is simply a flowchart or bullet point list that outlines the pages you would like to have in your website and where you would like them to go in your navigation menu.
+site map is flowchart or bullet point list that outlines the pages you want in your website and indicates where on your navigation menu where they should live.

 • Home Page